pettarin/wiktts/wiktts/lexdiffer/README.md

 Phones are assumed to be mapped into arbitrary symbols, separated by spaces.

-Alternatively, if you specify the ``--ipa`` switch, the phone sequence is represented by a (clean) IPAString, output into Unicode in its canonical form.
+Alternatively, if you specify the ``--ipa`` switch, the phone sequence must be represented by a (clean) IPAString in its canonical form output as UTF-8 encoded Unicode string.
-(Use ``wiktts.lexcleaner`` to obtain such a representation.)
+(Such a representation is output e.g. by ``wiktts.lexcleaner``.)

 ## Output